 - Victims of Abuse

 - Visual Impairments

-I’m interested in music therapy as a career.
+I’m interested in a career.
 How do I get certified?

-The following Canadian Universities have programs offering degrees in music therapy.
+The following Canadian Universities offer bachelor’s degree programs.
 Please visit the following school websites to view program requirements and specialties.